Are you prepared for business disruptions?

 Prepare for business disruptions with a contact center

 Coming from a background in customer service and client management, you quickly learn the importance of putting the customer first.
-Regardless of the issue — customer care, acquisition, sales, or collections.
-Regardless of the channel — phone, web, app, text, email or chat.
-Our most important job is taking care of our customer.
+Regardless of the issue – customer care, acquisition, sales, or collections.
+Regardless of the channel – phone, web, app, text, email or chat.
+Our most important job is taking care of our customers.

-Day-to-day, most customer operations in contact centers run smoothly.
-Representatives respond to inquiries, all systems are functional, service levels are met and everyone is happy.
-What happens when things don’t run smoothly?
+But what happens when things don’t run smoothly?
 When some snafu wreaks havoc in your contact center or collection operations?
 Wait times go up.
 Customers are upset.
 Executives are not happy.
 Employees are burned out.

 You can’t prevent disrupting events.
 But you can have plans in place to assure continuity of service to your customers.